-Linda Williams has said that when a female character (or female duo) lights out to seek vengeance, the audience expects her motivations to be stronger.
+Linda Williams has said that when a female character (or female duo) lights out to seek vengeance, the audience expects her motivations to be stronger than it might be if she were a man.
 There’s something alienating about a woman with a gun and a chip on her shoulder.
-This may have changed in recent decades (for better or for worse) but male viewers were initially alienated by Thelma and Louise while women found it empowering (as a cohort).
-When writers create stories about women seeking vengeance, they tend to make them true underdogs, whereas we except men characters to set out like a superhero, ask “Well, who needs saving today?” then go about doing it.
-We aren’t inclined to question is motives.
+This may have changed in recent decades (for better or for worse) but male viewers were initially alienated by Thelma & Louise while women found it empowering (as a cohort).
+When writers create stories about women seeking vengeance, they tend to make them true underdogs, whereas we accept men who set out to avenge a villain like a superhero, asking “Well, who needs saving today?”

 This can be easily explained, and is beautifully explained by Kate Manne in The Logic of Misogyny.
 According to Manne’s definition of misogyny (the ‘police force’ which works below the fabric of society to uphold the patriarchal status quo):

 women are obligated to give to him, not to ask, and expected to feel indebted and grateful, rather than entitled.
 This is especially the case with respect to characteristically moral goods: attention, care, sympathy, respect, admiration and nurturing.Down Girl by Kate Manne, “Eating Her Words”